Finding a competent annuity salesperson is not especially easy.

 I have known agents in the business 30 years that I would never hire.
-The time in the business can indicate experience and qualifications.
+The time in the industry can indicate experience and qualifications.

 This is important, not as college experience but as education in the insurance field.

 This term is now all over the internet, if you are a financial planner then yes, you should accept responsibility.
-Insurance agents need to always place the client’s needs first, but responsibility lies with the insurance company.
-The insurance company makes the final decisions on suitability and performance of the annuity product.
+Insurance agents need always to place the client’s needs first, but the responsibility lies with the insurance company.
+The insurance company makes the final decisions on the suitability and performance of the annuity product.

-- Could you give me a list of referrals of client’s doing business with you?
+Could you give me a list of referrals of the client’s doing business with you?

 If you are interviewing annuity agents and are interested in transparency, call a few of the references.
-It is completing good due diligence.
+It is completing proper due diligence.